 In Year 13 students will normally progress to A-level courses in three of their Year 12 subjects.
 In some cases students may complete four A-level courses.
 Students, therefore, leave with either four full A-levels, or three A-levels plus an AS, as well as EPQ (the Extended Project Qualification).

-Health and social care can be taken either as a single or double award.
+Vocational subjects include health and social care (can be taken either as a single or double award), creative media, food & nutrition science and applied science.

 Each AS course and each A-level course comprises either two or three units of work.
 These are usually assessed through examinations, coursework or a combination of the two.
 Assessments will take place in June of Year 12 and June of Year 13.